 She glanced back at him, mischief flickering in her eyes, then raised her glass again.
 "But I'm going to need more wine before I start praying for another," she added with a soft chuckle, taking a sip and letting the warmth of the drink soothe her nerves.

 A hearty chuckle escaped his lips as he looked at his mature vixen of a Queen.
-“I can toast to that.” raising his glass he smiled as she raised hers and looked him up and down taking a sip.
+"I can toast to that," he said, raising his glass and smiling as she raised hers, looking him up and down while taking a sip.

-King Gaberil looked up at the sky, the comet cut a brilliant streak through the night sky, a spectacle that never failed to stir awe in King Gaberil.
-From the vantage of the city’s central plaza, it illuminated the night like a celestial beacon, the blue-white tail painting a serene contrast to the fire-lit streets below.
-As they looked up King Gaberil’s eyebrows furrowed as he saw something unusual.
-While the comet was blue and white a streak of fire seemed to be plummeting towards the ground as if it had broken off from the comet itself.
+King Gaberil looked up at the sky.
+The comet cut a brilliant streak through the night sky, a spectacle that never failed to stir awe in him.
+From the vantage of the city's central plaza, it illuminated the night like a celestial beacon, the blue-white tail painting a serene contrast to the fire-lit streets below.
+As they looked up, King Gaberil's eyebrows furrowed as he saw something unusual.
+While the comet was blue and white, a streak of fire seemed to be plummeting towards the ground as if it had broken off from the comet itself.

-Standing up he walked forward as the festive cheers and celebration seemed to slow around him as King Gaberil's gaze fixed upon the anomaly streaking through the sky.
-It appeared foreign against the backdrop of the familiar celestial event they witnessed ever year.
-The king's sharp eyes tracked the fiery object’s descent, his mind racing to make sense of this.
+Standing up, he walked forward as the festive cheers and celebration seemed to slow around him, his gaze fixed upon the anomaly streaking through the sky.
+It appeared foreign against the backdrop of the familiar celestial event they witnessed every year.
+The king's sharp eyes tracked the fiery object's descent, his mind racing to make sense of this.
 Was this an Omen from Orria?
 Did they do something wrong?

-In the midst of courtship Eston, his son, noticed the change in his father's demeanor.
+In the midst of courtship, Eston noticed the change in his father's demeanor.
 "Father, what is it?"
 Eston's voice carried a mix of curiosity and concern, mirroring the expressions of those gathered.

 Ignoring the sudden hush that fell over the festivities, King Gaberil, known for his swift and decisive actions, motioned for his guards and advisors discreetly.
 His gaze remained fixed on the descending flame, now growing closer to the ground with alarming speed.